godaum-jeremyk/bash_aliases/README.md

  ### Steps to include the aliases to your System
  Clone the repository into a folder of your choosing

- Create a Symlink of the `.bash_aliases` file  located in the the Repository to the Home directory
+ Create a Symlink of the `.bash_aliases` file  located in the the Repository to your Home directory

  ``ln -s path_to_repository_clone/.bash_aliases ~/.bash_aliases
  ``

+ ** !!!
+Important: !!!
+Replace `path_to_repository_clone` with the actual path the `.bashrc` file resides in

  Add the following line at the end of your `.bashrc` file
 ````